 Skip to main content

 The CLI is the terminal-native client for Hopsule.
-It targets the same decision-api as the web app and MCP server, with an interactive TUI (Bubble Tea) for browsing orgs and projects without memorizing flags.
+It uses the same backend as the dashboard and MCP server, with an interactive TUI (Bubble Tea) for browsing orgs and projects without memorizing flags.
+Use it next to the IDE add-on, MCP, and GitHub App when you want shell-based workflows.

 Capabilities